 13) Work Closely With Their Existing and New Counselors

 Don’t think you need to do this all alone.
 If they move from one location to another, it can be beneficial to create seamless communication between their current nursing staff or counselors and their new staff.
 They can all work closely together to ensure all of their needs are being met, and the transition is as seamless as possible.

-During that transitional period, you might get some pushback, and you may find your parent to be having a tough time.
-Change can be quite drastic to those who have dementia, and it’s important to continue to reassure them (and yourself) and give them plenty of time.
+During that transitional period, you might get some pushback, and you may find your parent having a tough time.
+Change can be quite drastic for those who have dementia, and it’s important to continue to reassure them (and yourself) and give them plenty of time.
 They will adjust eventually, but those first few days are going to be tough.

-Children of elderly parents sometimes struggle with feelings of regret and shame when they have to move their parents into a memory care place.
-It’s important to know that the care they will receive in that community is far superior to anything they could get in home-care.
+Children of elderly parents sometimes struggle with feelings of regret and shame when they have to move their parents into a memory care facility.
+It’s important to know that the care they will receive in that community is far superior to anything they could get in home care.
 They will get the therapy they need and activities and full-time attention.
 It’s the best thing for them!
 You did the right thing.